boxyhq/remix-auth-sso/README.md

 BoxyHQ SAML is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.

-You can deploy BoxyHQ SAML as a separate service or embed it into your app using our NPM library.
+You can deploy BoxyHQ SAML as a separate service.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)

 ## Configuration